 Be sure to suit up in winter clothes although they’ll give you climbing shoes as well as an ice pick.
 You just need to dress warmly and come ready to climb.
 If you just want to climb normally or boulder, the Klimmuur gym is well-equipped for that too.

 I love that you can cycle only twenty minutes outside of the Hague and experience the typically Dutch countryside that

 En route to Voorburg, a cute suburb of the Hague, you’ll pass a children’s farm (Essenstijn) complete with cows and a beautiful windmill.
-Although
+Although there

-For a more iconic image, cycle to Molendriegang in Leidschendam, another nearby village near the Hague for the iconic three windmill shot that you might see on postcards in the Hague.
-Voorburg and Leidschendam have super charming historic centers, so if you want to experience small town Holland without going too far, take tram 2 towards Leidschendam’s historic center, Sluisplein.
+For a more iconic image, cycle to Molendriegang in Leidschendam, another nearby village near the Hague for the iconic three-windmill shot that you might see on postcards in the Hague.
+Voorburg and Leidschendam have super charming historic centers, so if you want to experience small-town Holland without going too far, take tram 2 towards Leidschendam’s historic center, Sluisplein.
 (The journey will take about 25 minutes.)
 Click for my cycling route!